START OF SIM-RACING

 18-year-old Denis Robin Wolf waiting in the pit lane in his Formula 4 racing car at the Nürburgring

-Someone like him comes around very rarely.
-A true joy to watch him and his immense skill.”
-He added, though: “Talent alone, no matter how great, is no longer enough today.
+I RARELY MEET SOMEONE LIKE HIM ...
+A TRUE JOY TO WATCH HIM AND HIS SUPERIOR DRIVING SKILLS” He added, though: “Talent alone, no matter how great, is no longer enough today.
 Without serious money, even the best don’t make it.

 X